Cannock Chase: Mountain biking

 The Chase is popular with cross-country mountain bike users.
 The purpose-built XC 'Follow the Dog' trail is an 11 km technically challenging route, opened in 2005, starting and finishing at the Birches Valley Visitors/Cycle Centre.
 It is open to all; however, it is not recommended for beginners.
 A new section of XC trail was opened in April 2010.
 The 'Monkey Trail' (11.2 km) is a more technical trail that splits from 'Follow the Dog' at about the halfway point, then rejoins slightly further on.
-There are several features mountain bikers can look out for when riding on the chase, such as Kitbag Hill, Rabbit Hill, Quagmire Bridge, Roots Hall and Brocton Shorts.
+There are several features mountain bikers can discover when riding on the chase, such as Kitbag Hill, Rabbit Hill, Quagmire Bridge, Roots Hall and Brocton Shorts.

 Increasing popularity of the MTB trails led Network Rail to install a cycle bridge in 2013 at Moors Gorse to replace the previous pedestrian level crossing where multiple near misses indicated a high risk to cyclists.